SuzyAdel/Punch_It/README.md

   - `+0.5` for inverse angle to represent closeness
   - `-0.5` for a punch during cooldown or a miss
   - `-1` if the agent falls off the terrain (`transform.y < -1`)

+- +1 for correct punch (success)

+-1 for falling off

+-0.1 for incorrect punch or punching during cooldown

+- Small penalty for idling

+- Small positive shaping reward for facing and moving closer to sphere -W → Walk forward

+A/D → Turn left/right

+Space → Punch
+This is compatible with the 3-branch discrete action space above.

 - **Punch Logic:** Animator trigger `"Punch"` controlled by cooldown
 - **Network:** PPO with LSTM memory for temporal context and punch timing